camilleAmaury/TinyInstagram/README.md

 	Nethertheless, in a big data environnement, we should transfer the image as blob in the datastore.
 Else we would overcharge the react server.

 - Post implementation :
-	Post is a Type:
+	Post is a Kind:
-		Entities are compounded of (idpost, date, description, iduser, picture, tags)
+		Entities are compounded of (key:idpost, properties:date, description, iduser, picture, tags)

 - User implementation :
-	User is a Type:
+	User is a Kind:
-		Entities are compounded of (iduser, firstname, lastname, email, password)
+		Entities are compounded of (key:iduser, properties:firstname, lastname, email, password)